Frequently Asked Questions: Redevelopment Ready Communities®

 For guidance throughout this process, please contact your assigned Community Assistance Team (CATeam) Specialist.
 All completed documents will be submitted directly to them.
 The community’s information is reviewed by an RRC planner and then placed in the pipeline for a formal evaluation by RRC staff.

-The RRC Best Practices trainings are offered at various locations across the state on a regular basis.
+The RRC Best Practices trainings are offered at various locations across the state several times each year.
 You can find upcoming trainings on our Trainings & Events page.

 The time it takes communities to achieve certification varies.
 The shortest time to achieve certification was 9 months after receiving the formal evaluation, while other communities have taken approximately 3 years.
 Timing depends on what criteria remains to be accomplished; a master plan update alone can take over a year.